OSGConnect/OUTDATED-tutorial-fsurf/README.md

       fsurf --submit --subject test --user myuser --password mypassword

-the argument `myuser` is your username and `mypassword` is your password for your OSG Connect account.
+the argument `myuser` is your username and `mypassword` is your password for your fsurf account on OSG Connect.

 ###  Check the fsurf setup and options